PriyadharshiniGanesh/Netflix-Movies-and-TV-Shows-Clustering/README.md

  listed_in : Geners
  description : The Summary description

+ # Techniques:
- # Techniques: Data Cleaning and Data Preprocessing, Exploratory Data Analysis, Model Building and Models Evaluation
+ Data Cleaning and Data Preprocessing, Exploratory Data Analysis, Model Building and Models Evaluation

  # Model Building
 1. K-Means Clustering
 2. Hierarchical Clustering
 3. DBSCAN Clustering

-# Conc;usion:
+# Conclusion:
  > The K-Means Clustering model has the highest Calinski-Harabasz score out of all the models (9.039247).
 Also, the silhouette score for the K-Means Clustering model is 0.004634, which is close to one compared to other models, indicating that it can cluster Movies and TV shows perfectly based on the content.
  > The K-Means Clustering model is the optimal model and well-trained for clustering TV shows and movies based on the content due to its high